 AI is playing a crucial role in improving TBI detection, diagnosis, and management.
 Machine learning algorithms and deep learning models analyze medical images, such as CT scans and MRI scans, to detect subtle abnormalities that might be missed by human observation.
 AI-powered tools can assess brain injuries, classify their severity, and predict potential complications.

-NLP can also help with TBI diagnosis by analyzing electronic health records and patient data to identify risk factors and improve treatment planning.
+NLP can also aid in TBI diagnosis by analyzing electronic health records and patient data to identify risk factors and inform more effective treatment planning.
 Healthcare providers may benefit from predictive models in determining personalized treatment strategies based on clinical data.

 Additionally, AI models contribute to research in TBI-related neurological disorders, such as Alzheimer’s disease and stroke, by identifying patterns in large datasets.

-According to a recent study by the University of Cambridge and Imperial College London, AI can be used to successfully and accurately scan medical images and detect different types of brain injuries.2
+According to a recent study by the University of Cambridge and Imperial College London, AI can be used to successfully and accurately scan medical images and detect different types of brain injuries.3

 4. Reducing overuse of medical imaging

-In other words, 90% of the time, the child is needlessly exposed to radiations caused by medical imaging, with the latter producing nothing of significance.
+In other words, 90% of the time, the child is needlessly exposed to radiation caused by medical imaging, with the latter producing nothing of significance.

-According to a recent study, deep neural networks can predict the need for CT scans in mild pediatric TBI, thereby reducing the overuse of medical imaging and unnecessary exposure to radiation.4
+According to a recent study, deep neural networks can predict the need for CT scans in mild pediatric TBI, thereby reducing the overuse of medical imaging and unnecessary exposure to radiation.5

 AI for neurosurgery